ucl-sgnl/FSPSimulator/README.md

 # 🚀FSP Simulator

 Welcome to the Python version of the Future Space Populations Simulator!
 This modern adaptation provides an updated approach to running source-sink evolutionary simulations of objects in space.
 The simulator is designed to be modular, allowing for easy integration of new models and features.
 We hope that this will allow for the simulator to be used as a tool for the community to test new ideas and models.
 If you have feedback, would like to get involved please feel free submit a pull request or raise an issue.
-There are a number of features under development and we are open to collaboration on many of these.
+As a "v0.1" there are a number of features under development and we are open to collaboration on many of these.

 ## 🏁 Getting Started